jkumarres/HopfieldNetwork/README.md

 # HopfieldNetwork
-Hopfield network as a associative memory to store binary images
+Hopfield network as an associative memory to store binary images